Garrakx/Custom-Regions/README.md

 2) Custom music is not loaded (TO DO)

 * *Credits*
  loosely based on @topicular's EasyModPack.
-What it started as a simple mod, it turned to be one of the biggest and challening mods out there.
+What it started as a simple mod, it turned to be a really big and challening mod.
 Please be patient with bugs and error.
 Thanks to LeeMoriya for helping and suggestions.